Massive Spatial Qubits for Testing Macroscopic Nonclassicality and Casimir Induced Entanglement: Abstract

 \section{Abstract}

-An open challenge in physics is to expand the frontiers of the validity of quantum mechanics by evidencing nonclassicality of the centre of mass state of a macroscopic object.
+An open challenge in physics is to expand the frontiers of the validity of quantum mechanics by evidencing nonclassicality of the center of mass state of a macroscopic object.
 Yet another equally important task is to evidence the essential nonclassicality of the interactions which act between macroscopic objects.
 Here we introduce a new tool to meet these challenges: massive spatial qubits.
-In particular, we show that if two distinct localized states of a mass are used as the $|0\rangle$ and $|1\rangle$ states of a qubit, then we can measure this encoded spatial qubit with a high fidelity in the $\sigma_x, \sigma_y$ and $\sigma_z$ bases simply by measuring its position after different durations of free evolution.
-We show how this technique can be used to reveal an irreducible nonclassicality through a Bell-inequality violation arising from the entanglement of the centre of mass of a nano-crystal with its spin in a Stern-Gerlach setup.
-Secondly, we show how our methodology, in conjuction with the Casimir interaction, offers a powerful method to create and certify non-Gaussian entanglement between two neutral nano-objects.
-Fundamentally, the generation of such an entanglement provides an empirical means for demonstrating an inherent quantumness of the Casimir interaction.
+In particular, we show that if two distinct localized states of a mass are used as the $|0\rangle$ and $|1\rangle$ states of a qubit, then we can measure this encoded spatial qubit with a high fidelity in the $\sigma_x, \sigma_y$ and $\sigma_z$ bases simply by measuring its position after different duration of free evolution.
+This technique can be used reveal the irreducible nonclassicality of the spin-centre of mass entangled state of a nano-crystal implying macro-contextuality.
+Further, in the context of Casimir interaction, this offers a powerful method to create and certify non-Gaussian entanglement between two neutral nano-objects.
+The entanglement such produced provides an empirical demonstration of the Casimir interaction being inherently quantum.